Skip nav to main content.

 You have to balance this to meet your business needs.

-6. Average Wait Time
+6. Average Hold Time

 When they wait, you can provide them the option to request a call back while their queue status is maintained.
 As soon as their turn in the queue comes, an agent will give them a call and speak to them.